WICG/local-font-access/security-privacy.md

 ## 2.14.
 How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?

+Some possibilities for incognito-specific behaviors have been considered:

-The user agent could automatically deny the permission request.
-The user agent could also grant the permission request, but provide "anonymous" data, e.g. a fixed set of fonts, rather than enumerating the actual local fonts.
+* The user agent could automatically deny the permission request.
+* The user agent could grant the permission request, but provide "anonymous" data, e.g. a fixed set of fonts, rather than providing access to the actual local fonts.

+While eliminating the ability for accessing local fonts, these choices can unintentionally expose that the user is in incognito mode.
+For example, automatically rejecting may indicate to a web page that, while a given UA normally supports the API, the rejection may hint that the UA has turned off the API due to being in incognito mode.

+Many permission-based web capabilities are exposed in incognito mode, so there's precedent that capabilities themselves are not problematic in incognito mode.
+Other capabilities can identify the user (e.g. file upload) which also aren't limited by incognito mode.
+Finally, eliminating capabilities from incognito mode reduces incognito mode's usefulness, which itself could impact the value of that feature.
+Based on this, an incognito mode session is most likely best served by continuing to offer these local font access APIs.

 ## 2.15.
 Does this specification have a "Security Considerations" and "Privacy Considerations" section?